 Sitting atop a rocky hill in southern Italy, Matera is one of Italy’s undiscovered cities, rarely visited in favour of the star attractions of Rome, Florence and Venice.
-But in 2019 this beautiful, historic city will finally get the recognition it deserves as European Capital of Culture.
+But in 2019 this beautiful, historic city finally got the recognition it deserves as European Capital of Culture.

-If you’re planning a trip to Italy, here are a few reasons you need to go to Matera in 2019.
+If you’re planning a trip to Italy, here are a few reasons you need to go to Matera.

 Take the trip: explore undiscovered Italy with Riviera Travel’s 8-day tour, including a visit to gorgeous Matera, as well as Lecce – a fine example of an Italian Baroque town – and the trulli houses of Alberbello.
 Book it here >

 Around 15,000 people once lived in the network of caves and grottoes Matera is now famous for.
 There was no running water, no natural light and improper ventilation that led to the spread of disease, and eventually its residents were forced to move into better-equipped homes nearby.

 After the Sassi – which literally translates to “the stones” – lay abandoned for years, it began to slowly fill up with artists’ workshops, Airbnb rentals and boutique hotels and eventually became a UNESCO World Heritage Site.

 One of the best hotels is Le Grotte Della Civita – a four-star luxury hotel set inside the caves.
 All natural colours, handmade bedspreads woven on traditional looms, this minimalist yet elegant hotel is a spectacular place to stay in Matera.